denispol/Toutui/README.md

 ## 📝 Notes
 ### 🤝 **Contributing**
 Do not hesitate to contribute to this project by submitting your code, ideas, or feedback.
-Please make sure to read the [guidelines](https://github.com/AlbanDAVID/Toutui/blob/main/CONTRIBUTING.md) first.
+Please make sure to read the [contributing guidelines](https://github.com/AlbanDAVID/Toutui/blob/main/CONTRIBUTING.md) first.

 ### 🍏 **macOS**
 The app is developed and tested on Linux distributions, so it **may be difficult to use on macOS**.
 However, we are working to make it compatible with macOS.
 Known issues: